jacobgacosta/iomapper/README.md

 - Execution of functions on fields **(source)**
 - Execution of nested functions on fields **(source)**

-**IOMapper** is accessible, powerful and puts at your fingertips the possibility to scale and add new functionalities that w'll allow you to perform more complex mapping to meet your needs.
+**IOMapper** is accessible, powerful and puts at your fingertips the possibility to scale and add new functionalities that will allow you to perform more complex mapping to meet your needs.

 ## Contributing
 Thank you for considering contributing to **IOMapper**!
 The contribution guide can be found in the [IOMapper documentation.](https://iomapper.dev/)